redis/redis-om-node/README.md

 album.entityId // '01FJYWEYRHYFT8YTEGQBABJ43J'
 ```

-Note that entities created by `.createEntity` are not saved to Redis, at least not yet.
+Note that entities created by `.createEntity` are not saved to Redis (at least not yet).
 They've only been instantiated and populated with an entity ID.
-This ID is a [ULID](https://github.com/ulid/spec) and is a unique id representing that object.
-To create a new entity *and* save it to Redis, we need to set all the properties on the entity that we care about and call `.save`:
+This ID is a [ULID](https://github.com/ulid/spec), and is a unique id representing that object.
+To create a new entity *and* save it to Redis, we need to set all the properties on the entity that we care about, and call `.save`:

 ```javascript
 let album = repository.createEntity()